 On January 16th, 2013 two of our team members presented the concept and first details about our experiment to a group of students and on January 22th, 2013 our team leader held a presentation in front of a European audience to get them a glimpse into what projects our university is involved in.
-On May, 27th Thomas and Jochen presented in front of an English class, to describe the experiment objectives and to arouse more interest for what we are doing.
+On May, 27th, 2013 Thomas and Jochen presented in front of an English class, to describe the experiment objectives and to arouse more interest for what we are doing.
+Another short presentation in another English class took part on November 29, 2013.
+Shortly after the EAR, on January 24, 2014 the team also presented their experiment to staff of the Chair of Aerospace Information Technology in an advanced graduate seminar.